Photophilic hadronic axion from heavy magnetic monopoles: Phenomenology

 so that it is practically not affected by the quark masses.
 In the conventional notation used to parameterize the strength of the axion-photon coupling,

 our model predicts \begin{spreadlines}{1ex}

 \end{spreadlines} so that the coupling gets increased by 5-6 orders of magnitude.
 Bearing in mind that the standard expression for the axion mass,

 is derived from the conventional axion-gluon coupling and thus holds in our case automatically as long as $\mathcal{L}_{\text{off}}$ is small, we plot the axion-photon coupling as a function of axion mass and decay constant in Fig.~\ref{fig1} together with the hints and existing as well as projected constraints from various experiments and astrophysical observations.\footnote{Hints and most constraints are discussed in detail in Ref.~\cite{DiLuzio:2020wdo}.
-We present updated astrophysical constraints from Ref.~\cite{2020arXiv200808100A} together with the constraints derived from Chandra data on NGC~1275~\cite{Reynolds_2020} and projected constraints from advanced LIGO~\cite{Nagano:2019rbw}.} For reference, we show axion-photon couplings in KSVZ models with heavy fermions in one representation of the SM gauge group~\cite{DiLuzio:2017pfr} and in DFSZ model.
+We present updated astrophysical constraints from Ref.~\cite{2020arXiv200808100A} together with the constraints derived from Chandra data on NGC~1275~\cite{Reynolds_2020} (see however Ref.~\cite{Libanov:2019fzq}), as well as constraints derived from the data on SN1987A from the GRS instrument of the SMM satellite~\cite{Payez:2014xsa}, constraints from NuSTAR data on super star clusters~\cite{Dessert:2020lil} and projected constraints from advanced LIGO~\cite{Nagano:2019rbw}.
+Constraints from ADMX SLIC~\cite{Crisosto:2019fcj} search for dark matter axions include three very narrow close exclusion regions which are impossible to resolve in our plot.
+SHAFT constraint is discussed in Ref.~\cite{Gramolin:2020ict}.} For reference, we show axion-photon couplings in KSVZ models with heavy fermions in one representation of the SM gauge group~\cite{DiLuzio:2017pfr} and in DFSZ model.